 What’s next for you?
 Do you have some bucket-list items?

 We are confirmed to film two more seasons of Suits, so I’ll be here [in Toronto] for at least a couple more years.
 And really the hiatus [between filming] is so brief that I just want to use that time to grow The Tig.
 I’m so grateful for how it’s taken off.
-And I love doing comedy (this winter Markle filmed a romantic comedy in Vancouver).
+And I love doing comedy (In the winter of 2016, Markle filmed a romantic comedy in Vancouver).
 Other bucket-list items: I want to travel more and I can’t wait to start a family, but in due time.

 Meghan Markle frequently works out with Toronto’s Duncan Parviainen, who has been teaching yoga for nine years.
 On shoot day, he was on hand to help her warm up.
 Here’s his take on the beauty of the practice.